Sadness vs. Depression: What’s the difference? Exploring Mental Health in Boston

 Sadness is a regular feature of life, but depression is more concerning and often best handled with clinical care.

-In modern society, we often hear people say, “I’m depressed” or, “this is depressing” when they feel down about something that has recently happened to them.
-Although they might not in fact be clinically depressed, this is common parlance today, and many people express their occasional sadness or their emotions of sorrow and heartache in this way.
+In modern society, especially here in Boston, we often hear people say, “I’m depressed” or, “this is depressing” when they feel down about something that has recently happened to them.
+Although they might not in fact be clinically depressed, this is common parlance today, and many Bostonians express their occasional sadness or their emotions of sorrow and heartache in this way.
 Meanwhile, many other people who are in fact clinically depressed suffer silently.
 Unbeknownst to those around them, they may appear perfectly happy and perhaps even upbeat, their mannerisms and wide smile belying the turmoil that they feel within.

-Regardless of how you appear on the outside, it is important to recognize that you are not alone, and that help is always available.
-The first step is to reach out to someone you know and trust to discuss some of your symptoms; this could be your primary care provider, a psychologist, or even a close friend or family member–perhaps one who has already experienced a bout of depression, or someone who will be able to empathize with your situation.
+Regardless of how you appear on the outside, it is important to recognize that you are not alone, and that help is always available, especially in Boston where community resources and support are robust.
+The first step is to reach out to someone you know and trust to discuss some of your symptoms; this could be your primary care provider in Boston, a psychologist, or even a close friend or family member–perhaps one who has already experienced a bout of depression, or someone who will be able to empathize with your situation.
 If you are depressed, rest assured that it is a treatable and manageable disease.
-Just as we are able to treat diabetes, so to are their interventions for depression.
+Just as we are able to treat diabetes, so too are there interventions for depression.
 Speak with someone today.

 Rule Out Depression